Lycée français Jean Monnet

-The Lycée français Jean Monnet de Bruxelles (literally, the "Jean Monnet French High School of Brussels"), or LFB, is a school located in Uccle, Brussels, Belgium.
+The Lycée français Jean Monnet (abbreviated LFB or LFJM) is a school in the municipality of Uccle in Brussels, Belgium.

 It is directly operated by the Agency for French Education Abroad (AEFE), an agency of the French government.
 The LFB follows the French study curriculum and has students from nursery school up to the French baccalauréat.
 As of 2020, the school hosted about 2719 students.